SOUGATA2205/Rock_Paper_Scissor-in-C-Programming-Lang/README.md

 I am Sougata Sarkar.
 From JIS College of Engineering, KLY.
-B.Tech CSE Student🧑‍🎓
+B.Tech CSE 1st Year Student 🧑‍🎓
 Currently Learning C Programming Language.
-I made this Rock, Paper , Scissor game using C language.
+This Rock, Paper , Scissor game code using C language.
+If Some want too modifiy some thing in the code they can for make it more efficient.
+Date: 01/03/2024